raystack/optimus/docs/developer/write-a-plugin.md

 ##### Task Configuration

 Task configurations are key value pair provided as part of job specification in `job.yaml` file.
 These are based on plugin implementation of `TaskPlugin` interface.
 These configurations accept simple strings as well as Optimus [macros](../concepts#Macros-&-Templates).
+There are few Optimus provided configuration to all tasks and hooks even if users don't specifically provide them:

+- DSTART
+- DEND
+- EXECUTION_TIME

 ##### File Assets